 While it may not seem like it over the past week or so, summer is coming and if you live in Bayside Melbourne, that means a patio is a must.
-But what if you just don’t have the space for a large Melbourne patio?
-Can you still have a great patio when your block size is limiting what you can build?
+But what if you don’t have the space for a large Melbourne patio?
+Can you still have a great patio when your block size limits what you can build?

-The short answer to both of these question is yes.
+The short answer to both of these questions is yes.
 While space will dictate how much furniture and guests you can fit into your Melbourne patio, there are ways of making the most of a small space.
-Here are some of Outside Concepts key tips.
+Here are some of Outside Concepts’ key tips.
+Western Suburbs Patio Builder

-Making the most of a small Bayside Melbourne patio
+Making the most of a small Western Suburbs and Bayside Melbourne patio

-- The same size room inside will feel smaller if you have a low ceiling and feel larger if you have a high ceiling, and the same goes for outside.
-So instead of having a low roof make sure there is plenty of space underneath for your noggin.
-There are ways to lift the roof of your new Bayside patio, such as using extenda brackets to lift the roof above the height of your home’s roof and utilising a gable patio roof design.
+- The same size room inside will feel smaller if you have a low ceiling and larger if you have a high ceiling; the same goes for outside.
+So instead of having a low roof, ensure plenty of space underneath for your noggin.
+There are ways to lift the roof of your new Bayside patio, such as using extended brackets to lift the roof above the height of your home’s roof and utilising a gable patio roof design.

 - Light, or the lack of it, can also make a space feel cramped and light can particularly be an issue if you have your patio on the south side of your house.
 Raising the roof of your patio will help, as will using polycarbonate roofing.
 You don’t necessarily need to use polycarbonate for your entire roof; a sheet or two mixed up with Colorbond is a great way to let light in.
 Alternatively, you can also add artificial light.

-- You might think of not having greenery in a small patio, but container gardens, vertical gardens and trailing plants can take up very little space and can help to make an inviting and comfortable area.
-Just don’t go planting any eucalyptuses!
+- You might think of not having greenery in a small patio, but container gardens, vertical gardens and trailing plants can take up very little space and help make an inviting and comfortable area.
+Just don’t go planting any eucalyptus!

-While having a small Bayside Melbourne patio may seem a disadvantage, think of the positives, largely that your budget will allow you to do a lot more.
-Embrace the small space and you’ll find you’ll use your Bayside Melbourne patio all-year-round, not just in summer.
+While having a small Bayside Melbourne patio may seem a disadvantage, think of the positives: your budget will allow you to do a lot more.
+Embrace the small space and use your Bayside Melbourne patio all year round, not just in summer.

 Life’s too short to compromise.
 Phone Outside Concepts on 1800 601 674 for a free quote.